Elektron Review

 values via a dense menu just to achieve what an Elektron sequencer can do with a simple P-lock.
 Each unit has minor little quirks and unique aspects, so I’ll try to keep those to their respective articles

-: Elektron builds are solid, simple, and maybe a little bit fragile.
+Build: Elektron builds are solid, simple, and maybe a little bit fragile.
 Given their price you’d want to be delicate with them anyways, but the encoder system can feel a bit more “clinical” than most potentiometer based synths.
 Disregarding the analog mkii units and the model units, Elektron has kept consistent dimensions per unit, and I particularly enjoy this form factor, including the 1/2 sized “digi” units.

 Most boxes support a plethora of I/O with inputs for effects, and usually outputs for multiple parts.
 The buttons always have a nice light/quiet feel to them